Quick answer

 Keyword Density Calculator: what it calculates

 Keyword Density Calculator calculates keyword density from text and keyword or phrase.
-The core method is Keyword density = keyword occurrences / total words x 100.
+The visible formula is Keyword density = keyword occurrences / total words x 100.

 Text and Writing Tools